A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Introduction

 \section{Introduction}

-Overproduction remains a critical challenge across industries, with severe environmental and financial repercussions, and the fashion industry, in particular, is a notable contributor to this problem.
-The production of a single cotton t-shirt, for example, requires 2,700 liters of fresh water.
+Overproduction remains a critical challenge across the manufacturing industry, causing severe environmental and financial repercussions.
+While this issue pervades various sectors, the fashion industry serves as a representative example to illustrate the magnitude of this problem.
+For instance, the production of a single cotton t-shirt requires 2,700 liters of fresh water.
 The European Parliament reports \citep{EP2021} that textile production, through its dyeing and finishing processes, accounts for approximately 20\(\%\) of global water pollution.
 In 2020, textile consumption in the EU generated about 270 kg of CO2 emissions per person, ranking it as the fourth highest category for environmental impact.
 These consequences are magnified by inefficient waste management.
 Less than half of the used clothing is collected for reuse or recycling, and only 1\% is reprocessed into new apparel.

 In response to this growing crisis, regulatory bodies are enacting stringent policies to drive accountability and foster a circular economy.
 For instance, new EU regulations will introduce extended producer responsibility schemes, which mandate textile producers to cover the costs associated with the separate collection, sorting, and recycling \citep{EPRS2022}.
 This policy creates a direct financial incentive for firms to minimize overproduction and waste.
 In June 2023, the European Parliament formally approved the resolution on the EU Strategy for Sustainable and Circular Textiles, establishing requirements aimed at preventing unsold clothing from being shredded or sent to landfills simply because it is no longer fashionable or warehouse capacity is exceeded \citep{eu_textile_strategy_2022}.
 The resolution explicitly states that both the absolute quantity of natural resources used in production and the amount of waste generated must be reduced.
 Destroying unsold or returned goods, including clothing, is considered a waste of value and resources.
 As a disincentive to this practice, the Ecodesign for Sustainable Products Regulation further proposes a transparency obligation requiring large companies to publicly disclose the number of products they discard or destroy, including textiles, as well as their further treatment (e.g., reuse, recycling, incineration, or landfilling).
 Subject to empowerment under the proposed regulation and a dedicated impact assessment, the European Commission also plans to introduce bans on the destruction of unsold products, specifically including unsold or returned textiles.
 As a result, brands that choose not to resell or donate unsold goods in order to protect their brand image will face increased pressure to minimize waste.
 Collectively, these policies are fundamentally altering the operational landscape, compelling fashion firms to adopt new strategies that can effectively mitigate waste under profound demand uncertainty.